Th120/TO4ST-core/README.md

 ### ENV Variables
 - PORT
 The port which is used by the application
+- IP
+IP the server binds to; optional.
 - RESET_PASSWORD
 Resets the password by generating a new one or loading a default password
 - INIT_PASSWORD